sujaygarlanka/gen-ai-poc/README.md

 - `name` (string): Full name of the station
 - `city` (string): City where the station is located
 - `code` (string): Short code identifier for the station

+**Filtering Behavior:**
+- All filters are case-insensitive
+- Filters require exact matches (not partial)
+- Multiple filters must all match (AND logic)
+- Empty or whitespace-only parameters are ignored
+- Returns empty array if no stations match the criteria

 **Testing the Migration:**
 ```bash